wailshalabi/Laravel-Demo-Mini-Helpdesk-Tickets/README.md

 ## Security disclaimer

-This project is for educational purposes only.
-Do not use this implementation directly in production.
-Real systems should use secure key management, durable refresh token storage, and proper monitoring.
+This project is for educational purposes only, do not use this implementation directly in production Real systems.

----

-## License

-This demo is provided as-is for learning and experimentation.